de Sitter Vacua from Ten Dimensions: Cancellation of Divergences, and the D3-brane Potential

-\section{D3-brane Potential from Flux}
+\subsection{D3-brane potential from flux}

-The potential for motion of a spacetime-filling D3-brane in a nonperturbatively-stabilized flux compactification, such as \cite{KKLT}, is well understood from the perspective of the four-dimensional effective supergravity theory \cite{Kachru:2003sx,Baumann:2006th,Krause:2007jk,Baumann:2007ah}, with the K\"ahler potential obtained in \cite{DeWolfe:2002nn} (see also \cite{Martucci:2014ska,Cownden:2016hpf,Martucci:2016pzt}) and with the nonperturbative superpotential computed in \cite{Berg:2004ek,Baumann:2006th}.
+We now turn to the case in which a spacetime-filling D3-brane is present.
+The potential for motion of a D3-brane in a nonperturbatively-stabilized flux compactification, such as \cite{KKLT}, is well understood from the perspective of the four-dimensional effective supergravity theory \cite{Kachru:2003sx,Baumann:2006th,Krause:2007jk,Baumann:2007ah}, with the K\"ahler potential obtained in \cite{DeWolfe:2002nn} (see also \cite{Martucci:2014ska,Cownden:2016hpf,Martucci:2016pzt}) and with the nonperturbative superpotential computed in \cite{Berg:2004ek,Baumann:2006th}.
 Showing that this potential is reproduced by the Dirac-Born-Infeld + Chern-Simons action of a probe D3-brane in a candidate ten-dimensional solution sourced by gaugino condensation serves as a quantitative check of the ten-dimensional configuration \cite{Koerber:2007xk,Baumann:2010sx,Dymarsky:2010mf}.
 An exact match was demonstrated in \cite{Baumann:2010sx} in the limit that four-dimensional gravity decouples.

 In this appendix we compute the potential of such a D3-brane probe.
 Through a consistent treatment of the Green's functions on the compact space, we extend the match found in \cite{Baumann:2010sx} to include terms proportional to $\kappa_4^2$.